-Young Simone gets hit by a near fatal car crash, and as she questions her mortality, she also decides to have a baby.
+Young Simone is involved in a near fatal car crash, and as she questions her mortality, she also decides to have a baby.
 Her candidate for a father is her best friend Phillipe who happens ...

-Young Simone gets hit by a near fatal car crash, and as she questions her mortality, she also decides to have a baby.
+Young Simone is involved in a near fatal car crash, and as she questions her mortality, she also decides to have a baby.
 Her candidate for a father is her best friend Phillipe who happens to be seeing someone.
 He agrees, as long as they conceive in Salt Lake City, in the desert.
 The trip teaches many lessons about love, solitude, and self-discovery.Written by

 Jessie Skinner <email@example.com>

 0 of 0 people found this review helpful.

 Was this review helpful to you?